hks0/100-days-of-code/log.md

 Some topics to explore:
 - HTML & CSS first.
 Perhaps the Design and Build Websites book.
 - JS.
 This is the goal, but want to understand the basics first.
 I have numerous textbooks to check out, which should be plenty.
+- Spitballing, but could check out some pen testing, or other books like Clean Code or Code Complete.
+- Plan curriculum based on CompTIA exam topics.